cloudfoundry/cf-deployment/README.md

 - `operations/test/add-datadog-firehose-nozzle-aws.yml` -
   Deploys a datadog-firehose-nozzle that collects system metric and posts to datadog.
   For AWS only.
-- `operations/tcp-routing-gcp.yml` - this ops file adds TCP router and routing api for GCP.
+- `operations/tcp-routing-gcp.yml` -
+  this ops file adds TCP routers for GCP.
-  Not directly compatible with the `use-postgres` ops file;
-  see that ops file's entry
-  for details.
-- `operation/use-external-dbs.yml` -
+- `operations/use-external-dbs.yml` -
   removes the MySQL instance group, cf-mysql release, and all cf-mysql variables.
   This requires an external data store.